 Garlic has been linked to reduced risk of breast cancer, primarily due to its organosulfur compound content.
-Garlic compounds can inhibit DNA synthesis in breast cancer cells, retard their growth, and suppress angiogenesis, the growth of new blood vessels.
-Now a new study has shown how diallyl disulphide induces apoptosis (programmed cell death) in (ER+/PR+) breast cancer cells.
+Garlic compounds can inhibit DNA synthesis in breast cancer cells, retard their growth, and suppress angiogenesis.
+Now a new study has shown how diallyl disulfide induces apoptosis in (ER+/PR+) breast cancer cells.

 Organosulfur compounds found in garlic include diallyl sulfide, diallyl disulfide, diallyl trisulfide, diallyltetrasulfide, and dipropyltetrasulfide, among others.
 Several organosulfur compounds have been shown to inhibit breast cancer cell growth and proliferation by interfering with the cell cycle.
 The garlic compound diallyl trisulfide has been shown to suppress breast cancer cell invasion and metastasis, thereby delaying the onset or progression of breast cancer.